 Easy Camping Food Ideas for Sides

-Grilled Fruit: When you grill fruit, the sugars caramelize to create a depth of flavor that’s unbeatable.
+Grilled Fruit: When you grill fruit, the sugars caramelize to create an unbeatable depth of flavor.
 Check out all of our tips and ideas for grilling fruit, easily adapted for cooking over a campfire!

 Sweet Potatoes: Poke some holes, then bake your sweet potatoes in aluminum foil over the hot coals.
-When they’re done, don’t forget to add butter, brown sugar, and cinnamon.
+Don’t forget to add butter, brown sugar, and cinnamon when they’re done.

 With all these options, how can you choose?
 We promise, no matter what you make, after a long day of camping or hiking, the food will always taste better than it does at home.
-Don’t forget to share pictures from all your favorite camping outdoor adventures on FamilyApp, or start a group chat with all your fellow campers!
+Don’t forget to share pictures and your best camping food ideas from all your favorite camping outdoor adventures and tips for other families!